-Grapevine is a beautiful fruit tree, offering us grapes at the end of summer.
+Grapevine is a beautiful fruit vine, offering us grapes at the end of summer.

 Key Grapevine facts